Dog Grooming Tips From The Pros

 Keep Blade Swapping To A Minimum

 Whenever possible, use each blade for everything you need it for before switching it out.
 For instance, do all of your #10 blade work, such as pads, sanitary areas and facial trimming, before changing your blade to clip your dog’s body.
 This will eliminate the need to keep changing back and forth while you are grooming.

 As often as possible, wash, high-velocity-dry and hand-dry each dog before clipping.
 This will help you to avoid having to clip the dog twice.

 Stay focused when you are drying a dog with the forced-air dryer.
 Keep the nozzle the right distance away from the coat, so you do not tangle the ends.
 The longer the coat, the farther away you need to be.
 Don’t forget there are attachments that come with many force dryers that make drying different coats easy.

 Styptic-powder holders are super handy, allowing you to quickly get some powder without dumping it all over the place and taking your hands off your dog while you’re grooming them.

 Know Your Strengths

-The truth is that every groomer has a side of the dog that always turns out better for them, or is easier to work on.
+The truth is that every groomer has a side of the dog that always turns out better for them, or that they find it easier to work on.
 Since it’s difficult to get the two sides to match, as you get more familiar with your dog and how you groom, groom your weaker side first.
 This will make it easier to match it with your strong side.
 This gives you more control and will end up in a better overall groom.

 Check out Pet Pro Supply Co.’s collection of professional-grade grooming supplies to up your grooming game and to keep your furry friend looking sharp!
-For easy in-home use we particularly recommend the Booster Bath tub, the Aeolus Rechargeable Pet Trimmer and the Groomer’s Helper Undercoater!
+For easy in-home use we particularly recommend the Booster Bath Elevated Tub, the Aeolus Rechargeable Pet Trimmer and the XPower B53 dryer!